cgreenhalgh/opensharingtoolkit/docs/mirageonandroid.md

 Build: make "PREFIX=%{prefix}%"; make "PREFIX=%{prefix}%" "install"

-Has _oasis.
+Has `_oasis`.

-lib/tuntap_stubs.c:30:21: fatal error: ifaddrs.h: No such file or directory This defines getifaddrs and freeifaddrs
+	lib/tuntap_stubs.c:30:21: fatal error: ifaddrs.h: No such file or directory

+This defines getifaddrs and freeifaddrs
 Seems to be known - this might fix it [getifaddrs for android](https://github.com/kmackay/android-ifaddrs) Not sure how to set up conditional compilation at the moment though, or to get compiler to add lib/ to C-compiler include path...